Save Money When Moving House

 Level 2 (HomeBuyer Report) | £500 |

-There are four types of home surveys from the Royal Institute of Chartered Surveyors (RICS):
+These are the three most popular house survey types available from the Royal Institution of Chartered Surveyors (RICS):

 Deposit amounts are generally 10%, but can sometimes be as little as 5% and as much as 65%.
 Your mortgage provider is likely to offer you better mortgage rates if you have a larger deposit.

-If you are buying with a mortgage, you will need to have a house valuation.
-A house valuation is required by your mortgage provider to confirm that you are paying the right amount for the property.
+A RICS Valuation Report is required by your mortgage provider to confirm that you are paying the right amount for the property.
 You will not need a valuation if one is provided as part of your home survey.

 Purchase Price | Valuation Fee |